Yongjing-Heng/MAM/README.md

 # MAM
-Code for paper : MAM : Mixed Attention Module with Random Disruption Augmentation for Image Classification
+Code for MAM : Mixed Attention Module with Random Disruption Augmentation for Image Classification